ohjay/AccioDB/README.md

 - **help**
   - Provides a list of commands/arguments.
 - **count [phrase]**
   - Counts the number of times PHRASE appears in all seven books.
-This could be used as a rough measure of significance for a word/phrase (as a benchmark, the word "Harry" appears in 15701 lines).
+This might be used as a rough measure of significance for a word/phrase (as a benchmark, the word "Harry" appears 18165 times in 15701 lines).
   - Example usage #1: `count Quidditch # counts the number of times "Quidditch" is mentioned`
   - Example usage #2: `count "the Whomping Willow" # counts the number of occurrences of "the Whomping Willow"`